-Proposed law requires that as projects are completed from the first list, they are deleted and replaced with projects from the second list beginning with the highest level of priority.
-Further requires the Dept. of Transportation and Development to devise a detailed schedule of project delivery for all projects on this list which must include at a minimum, the stage of project delivery, the scheduled letting date, and estimated completion date for each phase of project delivery, associated costs, and funding sources for each phase.
+Proposed law would have required that as projects were completed from the first list, they were deleted and replaced with projects from the second list beginning with the highest level of priority.
+Proposed law further would have required the Dept. of Transportation and Development to devise a detailed schedule of project delivery for all projects on this list which should have included at a minimum, the stage of project delivery, the scheduled letting date, and estimated completion date for each phase of project delivery, associated costs, and funding sources for each phase.

-Proposed law requires the second list to include a three-year plan for all projects in the program that can be funded if additional revenues become available.
-Specifies that each year, as projects move from this list to the first list, new projects must be added to the second list from prioritized projects in the program starting with the highest level of priority.
+Proposed law would have required the second list to include a three-year plan for all projects in the program that could be funded if additional revenues became available.
+Proposed law would have specified that each year, as projects move from this list to the first list, new projects must be added to the second list from prioritized projects in the program starting with the highest level of priority.

-Proposed law requires the district administrator of each of the nine Dept. of Transportation and Development districts to determine the prioritization of the pavement preservation projects in their respective district.
+Proposed law would have required the district administrator of each of the nine Dept. of Transportation and Development districts to determine the prioritization of the pavement preservation projects in their respective district.

-Proposed law requires, beginning July 1, 2019, the legislative auditor annually audit the avails of the taxes levied on gasoline, motor fuels, and special fuels, hereinafter "motor fuel taxes", to ensure compliance with the laws and regulations and adequacy of internal controls to ensure all of the following:
+Proposed law would have required, beginning July 1, 2019, the legislative auditor annually audit the avails of the taxes levied on gasoline, motor fuels, and special fuels, hereinafter "motor fuel taxes", to ensure compliance with the laws and regulations and adequacy of internal controls to ensure all of the following:

-- (1) That the avails of the motor fuels tax are used in accordance with their restricted purposes as set forth in the state constitution. - (2) That the avails of the motor fuels tax are spent in appropriate categories as outlined in proposed law. - (3) That the avails of the motor fuels tax are spent on projects in compliance with the priorities set forth in the applicable programs for prioritizing capital projects. - (4) That the avails of the motor fuels tax are spent in an efficient and effective manner showing improvement in program operations through performance measures such as pavement conditions, bridge conditions, safety improvements, implementation of the La.
+- (1) That the avails of the motor fuels tax were used in accordance with their restricted purposes as set forth in the state constitution. - (2) That the avails of the motor fuels tax were spent in appropriate categories as outlined in proposed law. - (3) That the avails of the motor fuels tax were spent on projects in compliance with the priorities set forth in the applicable programs for prioritizing capital projects. - (4) That the avails of the motor fuels tax were spent in an efficient and effective manner showing improvement in program operations through performance measures such as pavement conditions, bridge conditions, safety improvements, implementation of the La.
 Statewide Transportation Plan, and other outcome measures as determined by the auditor.

-Proposed law requires the Dept. of Transportation and Development annually submit a report to the legislature and the legislative auditor which contains detailed information regarding the expenditure breakdown of the avails of the motor fuel taxes utilized by the department in accordance with the restricted purposes as set forth in the state constitution and the methodology and outcomes of the Dept. of Transportation and Development's prioritization of projects, and all source documentation necessary to review any metrics determined by the legislative auditor.
-Proposed law provides for a detailed breakdown of additional information the report is required to include.
+Proposed law would have required the Dept. of Transportation and Development annually submit a report to the legislature and the legislative auditor which would have contained detailed information regarding the expenditure breakdown of the avails of the motor fuel taxes utilized by the department in accordance with the restricted purposes as set forth in the state constitution and the methodology and outcomes of the Dept. of Transportation and Development's prioritization of projects, and all source documentation necessary to review any metrics determined by the legislative auditor.
+Proposed law would have provided for a detailed breakdown of additional information the report was required to include.

-Proposed law requires the auditor to annually certify that the audit of the avails of the motor fuels tax are in substantial compliance with proposed law and LA Const.
+Proposed law would have required the auditor to annually certify that the audit of the avails of the motor fuels tax were in substantial compliance with proposed law and LA Const.
 Article VII, §27.
-Proposed law specifies that if the legislative auditor finds a lack of substantial compliance with any three consecutive audits, then the Legislative Audit Advisory Council is required to make recommendations of appropriate action to the legislature.
+Proposed law would have specified that if the legislative auditor found a lack of substantial compliance with any three consecutive audits, then the Legislative Audit Advisory Council was required to make recommendations of appropriate action to the legislature.